-Information Technology & Engineering Department Casio Computer Co., Ltd. Planning, development, maintenance and operation of internal information systems supporting the manufacture, sale and service operations for electronic devices at Casio Computer Co., Ltd. and each group company, and the development, maintenance and operation of network infrastructure for the Casio Group

-\1 Privacy Mark: A program where the Japan Information Processing Development Corporation, a public-service foundation, evaluates the adequacy of corporate protective measures related to the handling of personal data.
-Companies that are found to have adequate protective measures in place are certified and permitted to display the Privacy Mark.

-\2 A program whereby a company establishes a system for using, maintaining, and protecting information within the applicable scope (e.g., business, locations) based on international standards for information security management systems, and a certification body conducts audits of the system and issues certifications.
+Information Technology & Engineering Department, Digital Division, Casio Computer Co., Ltd. Planning, development, maintenance and operation of internal information systems supporting the manufacture, sale and service operations for electronic devices at Casio Computer Co., Ltd. and each group company, and the development, maintenance and operation of network infrastructure for the Casio Group \1Privacy Mark: A program where the Japan Information Processing Development Corporation, a public-service foundation, evaluates the adequacy of corporate protective measures related to the handling of personal data.
+Companies that are found to have adequate protective measures in place are certified and permitted to display the Privacy Mark. \2A program whereby a company establishes a system for using, maintaining, and protecting information within the applicable scope (e.g., business, locations) based on international standards for information security management systems, and a certification body conducts audits of the system and issues certifications.

-JQA-IM0536

-Approach to Stable Product Supply

-Delivering a stable supply of products is one of the most important responsibilities of a manufacturer, and is required to ensure customer satisfaction and loyalty.
+Stable Supply of Products Approach to Stable Product Supply Delivering a stable supply of products is one of the most important responsibilities of a manufacturer, and is required to ensure customer satisfaction and loyalty.
 Casio aims to optimize the innovation process by leveraging its robust platforms for purchasing and manufacturing technologies.
 This allows Casio to consistently provide the market with high-quality products at reasonable prices while raising customer satisfaction.

-Policies on Stable Product Supply

-- Formulate and execute on strategy to achieve optimal production Casio formulates and executes a "site strategy," "technology strategy" and "investment strategy" to achieve an optimal and stable supply chain. - Pursue faster speed and greater efficiency in production, sales, and inventory process Casio works every day to raise the speed and enhance efficiency with the aim of optimizing production, sales and inventory by assessing the entire supply chain and always considering the customer's perspective.

-Supply Network Is Highly Responsive to Changes in Demand

-Demand has changed dramatically due to the impact of the COVID-19 pandemic in fiscal 2021.
+Supply Network Is Highly Responsive to Changes in Demand Demand has changed dramatically due to the impact of the COVID-19 pandemic in fiscal 2021.
 Casio aims to optimize production, sales and inventory, without sticking to previous divisions of rules and systems.
-Examples of specific activities include early achievement of supply chain reforms and engineering reforms aimed at the post-COVID period.

-- Supply chain reform (Optimize production, sales and inventory with the minimum amount of resources and staff) - Promote automation of operations (reduce steady-state operations) - Introduce production linked to real demand (PSI linked, inventory reductions) - Optimize/introduce IT for functions of production and management sites (procurement, manufacturing, logistics) - Engineering reforms (Raise product value and achieve competitive advantages in QCD) - Make costs and processes for product planning/development through manufacturing visible and seamless - Strengthen LSM (raise profitability after commercialization) - Achieve zero-defect, ultra-low-cost design and manufacture

-Diversifying Production Risk and Producing Core Components In-house

-Casio maintains a stable supply of products by having each production site manufacture multiple product items, and by ensuring that two different sites can produce any given Casio product.
+Examples of specific activities include early achievement of supply chain reforms and engineering reforms aimed at the post-COVID period. - Supply chain reform (Optimize production, sales and inventory with the minimum amount of resources and staff) - Promote automation of operations (reduce steady-state operations) - Introduce production linked to real demand (PSI linked, inventory reductions) - Optimize/introduce IT for functions of production and management sites (procurement, manufacturing, logistics) - Engineering reforms (Raise product value and achieve competitive advantages in QCD) - Make costs and processes for product planning/development through manufacturing visible and seamless - Strengthen PLM (raise profitability after commercialization) - Achieve zero-defect, ultra-low-cost design and manufacture Diversifying Production Risk and Producing Core Components In-house Casio maintains a stable supply of products by having each production site manufacture multiple product items, and by ensuring that two different sites can produce any given Casio product.
 The company is also increasing the internal production of components in order to protect newly created technologies and to reduce parts procurement risk.

-Production Sites

-Yamagata Casio Co., Ltd.

-Yamagata Casio, Casio's only manufacturing site in Japan, plays a key role as the Casio Group's "mother plant."
-Yamagata Casio is supporting reforms to overseas production sites-seeking to build manufacturing systems not overly affected by labor costs-by sharing technologies from Japan (Yamagata).
-Yamagata Casio has implemented reforms to quality processes by introducing a completely automated line for watches, automated sensitivity testing, and an automated line for scientific calculators.
-Meanwhile, it has strengthened its core technologies by refining precision molding and processing technologies.
-The company aims to create the Casio version of the smart factory, including at overseas plants.

-Casio Electronic Technology (Zhongshan) Co., Ltd.

-Casio Electronic Technology (Zhongshan) is located in the Huanan region of China.
-It is one of the central hubs for manufacturing the main Casio products.
-As labor costs and production costs rise, the company is automating production and reorganizing by adopting technology from Yamagata Casio (the mother plant), striving to cut manufacturing costs.
-The company is taking steps to become a Casio-style smart factory.
+Production sites for individual products Contract manufactures Timepieces, Calculators, Electronic Musical Instruments, System equipment Casio Electronic Technology (Zhongshan) Co., Ltd. Calculators, Electronic Dictionaries, Electronic Musical Instruments Casio Electronics (Shaoguan) Co., Ltd. Timepieces Casio Timepiece (Dongguan) Co., Ltd. Manufacturing and sales of metal parts of watches - Casio (Thailand) Co., Ltd. Timepieces, Calculators, Component Production Yamagata Casio Co., Ltd. Timepieces, Calculators, Data Projectors, Smart Outdoor Watches Yamagata Casio Co., Ltd. (Yamanashi Office) System equipment, Cash Registers Contract manufactures Calculators